-Duke’s Auctioneers of Dorchester are delighted to have been appointed to sell the contents of Wormington Grange by auction on the premises.
+Duke's are delighted to offer the contents of Wormington Grange at auction on the 12th, 13th and 14th May.